aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 #### How is this PCI- (etc.) compliant?

 We assume all inbound records are pre-tokenized.
 This will be described in our event schemas.
-All included services are in scope for PCI/etc. Customer-managed keys will be for encryption wherever possible.
+For an example of how to achieve this, customers can refer to [this blog post](https://aws.amazon.com/blogs/compute/building-a-serverless-tokenization-solution-to-mask-sensitive-data/).

+All included services are [in scope for PCI-DSS](https://aws.amazon.com/compliance/pci-dss-level-1-faqs/).
+Customer-managed keys should be used for encryption wherever possible.
+Data at both rest and in flight will be encrypted.
+DynamoDB streams are encrypted with a table-level encryption key.
+For SQS, customers can protect data in transit using Secure Sockets Layer (SSL) or client-side encryption.
+By default, Amazon SQS stores messages and files using disk encryption.
+Customers can protect data at rest by configuring SQS to encrypt your messages before saving them to the encrypted file system.
+SQS recommends using Server-side encryption (SSE) for optimized data encryption.
+Additionally, SNS lets you store sensitive data in encrypted topics by protecting the contents using keys managed in Key Management Service (KMS).
+When SSE is configured for SNS, messages are encrypted as soon as SNS receives them.
+The messages are stored in encrypted form, and only decrypted when they are sent.

+As key fields from the inbound authorization are fully tokenized, they pass through the work flow using the controls mentioned above.

+Additional security guidance can be found in the [Security pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/) of the AWS Well Architected Framework and the [Architecture Center](https://aws.amazon.com/architecture/security-identity-compliance/).

 #### What is the defined blast radius for cloud provider impact?